Self Esteem Shop stays positive in the face of death of retail

 Shopping will never be the same

+"This created a bubble, and like housing, that bubble has now burst," Urban Outfitters CEO Richard Hayne said in a March conference call.
+"We are seeing the results: Doors shuttering and rents retreating.
+This trend will continue for the foreseeable future and may even accelerate."

+Then there's the social shift towards "Instagrammable" experiences like travel and restaurants instead of buying clothes, encroachment by fast fashion and private labels, and of course, the shift of sales online, said Perkins.

-The internet retail giant's stock is up 32 percent over the year and it's devouring bricks and mortars while expanding its real-world experiments into bodegas, drone delivery, and airship warehouses.
+Amazon.com alone took in more than half of all online sales growth in 2016, according to data from Slice Intelligence.
+The internet retail giant's stock is up 32 percent over the year, eating into brick and mortars revenues while expanding its own real-world experiments into bodegas, drone delivery, and airship warehouses.
 Yes, those are all real things Amazon has prototyped or patented.

 But is retail "dead?"
 Retail's impending doom has been proclaimed for years, yet there's still these weird things called "stores" that customers "walk into" and talk to "shopkeepers."